dfilan/interpreter_project/README.md

 - Every statement in a block must end with a semicolon.
 - All binary operators are right-associative, so `3 - 5 + 7` = `3 - (5 + 7)` = 0.
 - You can use parentheses in arithmetic expressions like `(3 - 5) + 7`, which evaluates to 7.
+- Routine and variable names must consist entirely of alphanumeric characters.
+Routine names must begin with an upper-case letter, and variable names must begin with a lower-case letter